kubernetes/enhancements/keps/sig-api-machinery/5793-manifest-based-admission-control-config/README.md

   parity with the `ValidatingAdmissionPolicy` / `MutatingAdmissionPolicy` exclusion list
 - All known alpha issues resolved

+Added in 1.38, remaining in beta:

+- `staticManifestsMergeOrder` accepted on the `MutatingAdmissionWebhook` plugin configuration, supporting `StaticFirst` (default), `StaticLast`, and `ByName`
+- Non-default values rejected on the `ValidatingAdmissionWebhook` plugin configuration
+- Integration tests covering observed mutation order for all three values
+- Feedback from beta users on manifest-based admission addressed

 #### GA

 - At least two production users providing feedback